Signs Your Great Dane is Spoiled

 - Occasional ear cleaning

-When your Great Dane starts acting like a diva during grooming sessions, they’ve likely developed some spoiled tendencies.
-I’ve seen perfectly well-behaved dogs transform into dramatic divas the moment a brush appears – complete with theatrical sighs and puppy-dog eyes until they get exactly what they want.
+When your Great Dane starts acting like a diva during grooming sessions, it likely develops some spoiled tendencies.
+I’ve seen perfectly well-behaved dogs transform into dramatic divas when a brush appears – complete with theatrical sighs and puppy-dog eyes until they get exactly what they want.

 Creating a Balanced Routine: